rust-lang/blog.rust-lang.org/_posts/2017-05-15-rust-at-two-years.md

-Rust, a systems programming language focused on safety, speed, and concurrency, has now achieved stability without stagnation by maintaining backwards compatibility with version 1.0 for two years despite making many improvements.
+Rust, a systems programming language focused on safety, speed, and concurrency, has now achieved stability without stagnation by maintaining backwards compatibility with version 1.0 for two years while also making many improvements.
 Conveniently, Rust's birthday is a bit under halfway through 2017, which makes this a great time to reflect not only on the progress in the last year but also on the progress of our [2017 Roadmap] goals.

 [2017 Roadmap]: https://blog.rust-lang.org/2017/02/06/roadmap.html